Georgia will be first state with medical marijuana in pharmacies

 “We’re going to have patients that need this health care in some remote parts of Georgia that probably would never have a dispensary near them,” said Jonathan Marquess, vice president for the Georgia Pharmacy Association and the owner of several pharmacies in the Atlanta area.
 “But they do have a caring professional, a knowledgeable professional pharmacist, in their communities who can talk to them.”

-Trulieve, which is also licensed by the state to produce medical marijuana, has its own plans to work with independent pharmacies.
-Trulieve hasn’t disclosed how many pharmacies would sell its products.

-“The medical community and our legislators are accepting medical cannabis as a valid medicine and want to bring it into the medical sphere,” said William Troutt, Trulieve’s medical director.
-“It’s a sign of the times that these medical cannabis programs are being accepted.”

-There are over 400 independent pharmacies in Georgia, and Marquess said he expects a majority of them will be interested in selling low THC oil.
-The product isn’t being sold by national drugstores such as CVS and Walgreens.
+There are over 400 independent pharmacies in Georgia, and Marquess said he expects most of them will be interested in selling low THC oil.
+The product isn’t being sold by national drugstores like CVS and Walgreens.

 Andrew Turnage, executive director for the Georgia Access to Medical Cannabis Commission, said the pharmacy rule is “definitely big news.”